Curtis Chillingworth: Disappearance

 Chillingworth and his wife were last seen at a dinner in West Palm Beach on the evening of June 14, 1955.
 They left the dinner about 10 p.m. for their Manalapan home.
 They went to bed expecting a carpenter to arrive in the morning of June 15 to build a playground for their grandchildren.

-The carpenter arrived at 8 a.m. and observed that the Chillingworths' door had been left open and that their home appeared to be empty.
-Later that same day, Chillingworth failed to appear as scheduled at a 10 a.m. hearing at the courthouse in West Palm Beach.
+The carpenter arrived at 8 a.m. and noticed the Chillingworths' door was left open and their home appeared to be empty.
+Later that same day, Chillingworth did not appear for a scheduled 10 a.m. hearing at the courthouse in West Palm Beach.

 Police investigation

-An accidental drowning during a morning swim was quickly ruled out, and $40 found to be in Marjorie's pocketbook ruled out robbery.
+An accidental drowning during a morning swim was quickly ruled out, and $40 found in Marjorie's pocketbook ruled out robbery.
 The keys were still in the ignition of Chillingworth's Plymouth automobile.
 No further clues were obtained and (at that point) the case went cold.
 The couple were declared legally dead in 1957.
 Several suspects were considered, including Charles Nelson, brother of Chillingworth's friend Trapper Nelson, whose trial for murder Chillingworth had presided over.

 Judge Peel

 In June 1955, municipal judge Joseph Peel was slated to appear in court to answer charges of unethical conduct in a divorce case, for which he faced possible disbarment.
 Peel had used his elected position to protect bolita operators and moonshiners by giving them advance warnings of raids in return for financial compensation.
 Disbarment would mean the loss of his position and therefore his lucrative illegal racket and, according to The New York Times, thwart his "scheme to become governor of Florida."

-He had had a previous run-in with Chillingworth in 1953, when the senior judge had reprimanded Peel as he represented both sides in an earlier divorce case; Chillingworth warned Peel that he would get no second chance.
+Peel had a previous run-in with Chillingworth in 1953, when the senior judge reprimanded Peel as he represented both sides in an earlier divorce case; Chillingworth warned Peel that he would get no second chance.
 Peel hired Floyd "Lucky" Holzapfel, a known criminal and carpenter's apprentice, to murder Chillingworth and his wife.
 On the night of June 14, Holzapfel and an accomplice named Bobby Lincoln went by boat to Manalapan, and landed on the beach behind the Chillingworths' house around 1 a.m.
 Lincoln crouched in the bushes as Holzapfel knocked on the door.
 The judge answered in his pajamas.
 Holzapfel pulled a pistol from under his shirt and forced the judge and his wife into the boat.
 After the boat drifted for about an hour, the couple were thrown overboard with lead weights strapped to their legs.

-In 1959, Holzapfel bragged to a friend, James Yenzer, that he knew who had killed the Chillingworths, and in September 1960, Yenzer and a friend, ex-West Beach police officer Jim Wilber, lured Holzapfel to a hotel in Melbourne.
+In 1959, Holzapfel bragged to a friend, James Yenzer, that he knew who killed the Chillingworths, and in September 1960, Yenzer and a friend, ex-West Palm Beach police officer Jim Wilber, lured Holzapfel to a hotel in Melbourne.
 Yenzer and Wilber managed to get Holzapfel drunk and discuss what he knew of the murders.
 Unbeknown to Holzapfel, a member of the Florida Sheriff's Bureau, tipped off by Yenzer and Wilber, was in an adjacent room in the hotel capturing his comments on tape.